Logo

 Choose someone your child trusts—like a coach, counselor, or neighbor—and normalize checking in with them when needed.

-Start small: one weekly check‑in with a peer parent, or join an online community you can access anytime.
+Building a support network doesn’t have to be big—start small with one weekly check-in or an online group you can access anytime.

 Citations